microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement/DeviceManagement/docs/v1.0-beta/New-MgDeviceManagementConfigurationPolicy.md

   - `[Technologies <DeviceManagementConfigurationTechnologies?>]`: Describes which technology this setting can be deployed with
   - `[TemplateReference <IMicrosoftGraphDeviceManagementConfigurationPolicyTemplateReference>]`: Policy template reference information
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[TemplateDisplayName <String>]`: Template Display Name of the referenced template.
-This property is read-only.
-    - `[TemplateDisplayVersion <String>]`: Template Display Version of the referenced Template.
-This property is read-only.
     - `[TemplateFamily <DeviceManagementConfigurationTemplateFamily?>]`: Describes the TemplateFamily for the Template entity
     - `[TemplateId <String>]`: Template id